radius-project/blog/radblog/content/posts/2024/radius-workload-identity-support/index.md

 ## More details

+Add
-Add relevant snippet of pod spec and explain details
+- relevant snippet of pod spec and explain details
+- relevent trust policy and explain details

 Refer https://docs.radapp.io/guides/operations/providers/aws-provider/howto-aws-provider-irsa/ for how to guide.

+## Challenges

 ## Comparison between providers